 Other Frequently Asked Questions

-A: Onions are toxic to dogs, so no, you shouldn’t mix peppers and onions together.
-If your pup ingests onion, we recommend contacting your vet as soon as possible.
+Onions are toxic to dogs, so no, you shouldn’t mix peppers and onions together.
+If your pup eats onions, we recommend contacting your vet as soon as possible.

-A: As with all new foods, it’s possible that when you introduce them into your pup’s diet, they may not react well to them.
+As with all new foods, it’s possible that when you introduce them into your pup’s diet, they may not react well to them.
 This means that you may get some gas as your dog adjusts.
 You can also leverage a dog food designed to combat flatulence if they love bell peppers and their gas has become too much to handle.

 Bell peppers can be great for your pup, but as with all things, test in moderation.
 Start off with smaller amounts, and gradually work your way up to higher amounts if you feel your pup enjoys them.
-If they do, you can have a vegetable that will pair with dry kibbles and other types of food, giving your dog the antioxidant boost they need to live a long and healthy life.
+If they do, you’ll have a new vegetable that will pair well with your premium dog food formula.
+This will help provide your pup the additional natural antioxidant boost they need to live a long and healthy life.